Scrik/FCRP-Gamemode/README.md

+Author: sirajuddin97
+This is repository translate to Russian

 # Fort Carson Roleplay gamemode
 I have created this script with a couple other SA:MP developers, such as Aviv, Jackmar, Fresh.
 Aviv put me in charge of letting people have access to this gamemode, so here is the official release.
 I don't take credits of the includes or the functions used.
 The credits to those goes to the respective authors and contributors.